Growing WrestlingJoin NWCA

 - Since 2004, women’s wrestling is now a recognized Olympic sport.

-- Alaska, Arizona, California, Colorado, Oregon, Georgia, Guam, Hawaii, Massachusetts, Missouri, Tennessee, Texas, Hawaii, and Washington sponsor a state high school championship.
+- Alaska, Arkansas, Arizona, California, Colorado, Georgia, Guam, Hawaii, Kansas, Maryland, Massachusetts, Maine, Missouri, New Jersey, New Mexico, Oregon, Tennessee, Texas, and Washington sanction an official scholastic state championship.

 - Women’s high wrestling participation numbers are higher than the NCAA sponsored sports of crew, fencing, skiing, and rifle and NCAA emerging sports of rugby, sand volleyball, and equestrian.